nanxintin/drl-research/one-step-Q/README.md

 python one-step-Q.py --experiment spaceInvaders --testing True --checkpoint_path ./model/spaceInvaders.ckpt-269000 --num_eval_episodes 100
 ```
 After completing the eval, we can upload our eval file to OpenAI's site as follows:

 ```python
 import gym
 gym.upload('./model/spaceInvaders/eval', api_key='YOUR_API_KEY')
 ```
-Now we can find the eval at https://gym.openai.com/evaluations/eval_uwwAN0U3SKSkocC0PJEwQ
+Now we can find the eval Openai.gym.

 ## Important notes
-* This repo is originated from coreylynch/async-rl project!
+* This repo is based on coreylynch/async-rl project!